 All in all, they stitched very quickly – no more than a few hours each.
 The pattern of Jack and Sally together in front of the moon took the longest because you can see it’s full coverage inside.

 The pattern with Jack and Sally face to face was the most difficult.
 Sally’s eye was a rather challenging back stitch.

 Is This a Good Cross Stitch Kit for Beginners?

 Would I recommend this kit for a beginner?
 If you’ve never cross stitched before, and you think this kit is going to teach you how to cross stitch, it will not.
+These patterns also use back stitch.
 I do not recommend this kit for a total beginner.

 If you’d like to learn more about cross stitch, try my beginner’s guide to cross stitch.

 But if you’ve done a couple of pieces before and you’re looking to try a little back stitch, this could be fun.
 Again the only challenging pattern is the one with Jack and Sally facing each other.
 Sally’s eye is a little bit challenging but the rest of these were fun easy and they really stitched up fast!
 Some of them in just a couple of hours.